py-pdf/fpdf2/docs/Maths.md

 # Connect to a DuckDB in-memory database (as an example backend)
 con = ibis.duckdb.connect()

-# Create a sample table in DuckDB
+# Create a sample table in DuckDB with a SQL INSERT command:
 con.raw_sql("""
 CREATE TABLE people (
     first_name VARCHAR,